 - Production Linked Incentive.
-In September 2022, the Indian government announced an expansion of the Production Linked Incentive ("PLI") scheme to INR 195 billion (\$2.6 billion), which is intended to promote the manufacturing of high efficiency solar modules in India and to reduce India's dependency on foreign imports of solar modules.
-Under the PLI scheme, manufacturers are selected through a competitive bid process and receive certain cash incentives over a five-year period following the commissioning of their manufacturing facilities.
-Among other things, such incentives are based on the efficiency and temperature coefficient of the modules produced, the proportion of raw materials sourced from the domestic market, the extent to which the manufacturer's operations are fully integrated within India, and the quantity of modules sold from such manufacturing operations. - Import duty tariffs.
-In April 2022, the Indian government began imposing import duty tariffs of 40% on solar modules and 25% on solar cells.
-In connection with such tariffs, the Indian government has also implemented a regulation mandating that any solar project with federal utility, state utility, or commercial and industrial off-takers that interconnects through government owned transmission lines only use solar modules from an approved list of module manufacturers, and a requirement that all federal procurement of solar modules be only from cells and modules produced domestically. - Green hydrogen targets.
+In March 2023, the government of India allocated financial incentives under the Production Linked Incentive ("PLI") scheme to certain PV module manufacturers, including First Solar.
+The PLI scheme is expected to provide aggregate funding of INR 185 billion (\$2.3 billion), which is intended to promote the manufacturing of high efficiency solar modules in India and to reduce India's dependency on foreign imports of solar modules.
+For more information about pending and ongoing developments related to the PLI, see Item 7.
+"Management's Discussion and Analysis of Financial Condition and Results of Operations Certain Trends and Uncertainties." - Green hydrogen targets.
 In January 2023, the Indian government announced its National Green Hydrogen Mission ("NGHM"), which is intended to make India a hub for the production and export of green hydrogen and to contribute to the broader energy transition from fossil fuels to renewable energy sources.
-The NGHM provides for an initial outlay of approximately \$225 million for pilot projects and R&D, which, among other program investments, is expected to result in 5 million metric tons of annual green hydrogen production capacity and 125 GWAC of incremental renewable energy capacity, among other initiatives, by 2030.
+The NGHM provides for an initial outlay of approximately \$225 million for pilot projects and R&D, which, among other program investments, is expected to result in 5 million metric tons of annual green hydrogen production capacity and 125 GW of incremental renewable energy capacity, among other initiatives, by 2030.
 The Ministry of New and Renewable Energy ("MNRE") will be responsible for overall coordination and implementation of the NGHM, including formulating programs for financial incentives, and other central and state government agencies will be responsible for implementing various policies, regulations, and compliance standards.